How to prevent injuries when riding electric scooters?

 You might think that everyone knows this, but still we all make mistakes.
 There’s a reason we always suggest keeping your eyes on the road.
 If you have ever ridden a bicycle, you will know that admiring the landscape and observing what is happening around you is a typical habit.
 But that can be fatal sometimes, and before you know it, you’re in the hospital with ten stitches.
 Enjoy nature but also keep in mind that your life is more important.

-See also How to be Successful on Etsy
+See also How to combat spam?

 If you’re traveling in a town area where drivers aren’t used to accommodating electric scooters on the streets, it’s even more important to keep an eye on traffic and think a few seconds ahead at all times.